 How do I care for my dental implants?

 The implants themselves do not require special care.
 As long as you keep your teeth and gums healthy, your implants should last a lifetime.
-You should follow any instructions your dentist gives you to properly care for the dental restoration.
+You should follow your dentist’s instructions to properly care for the dental restoration.
 This is important because the restoration can suffer from wear and tear.
 Mouth location plays a role in how much wear and tear your restoration will endure.
 Generally speaking, a dental restoration can last up to 15 if cared for and does not suffer any trauma.

 I have worn dentures for years.
 Can I still get dental implants?

 Yes!
 It is never too late to consider dental implants.
-Although you may have a significant bone loss which will require a bone graft.
-If there is not enough bone present to secure the denture, you will undergo a bone graft and once you are healed from that, we can continue with the implant process.
+Although you may have significant bone loss, which will require a bone graft.
+If there is not enough bone present to secure the denture, you will undergo a bone graft, and once you are healed from that, we can continue with the implant process.

 Schedule A Dental Exam Today

-During a consultation, your Russell Street dental associate will assess your dental health, discuss your personal concerns and goals.
+We will assess your dental health during a consultation and discuss your personal concerns and goals.
 We will only recommend the most suitable and effective treatment options.
-He will educate you on expected results and all costs associated with your procedure.
-Our Worcester MA dentists believe the best outcome is the result of a doctor-patient partnership in your dental health care.
-Contact Russell Street Dental Associates at (508) 687-6579, or schedule an appointment online.
+Our Worcester, MA, dentists believe the best outcome results from a doctor-patient partnership in your dental health care.
+Contact us at 508-590-9383, or schedule a dental visit online.